ddrakard/integrated-certainty-gradients/README.md

 This example shows the network was dissuaded by the left part of the cross-arm of the 7 (attributed negatively / in blue).
 However, it is reassured strongly by the vacant area around the arm (attributed positively / in orange).
 This suggests this part of the image is important for the network in distinguishing it from a "9" (the second most highly scored numeral in this example).

+## Troubleshooting

+Tensorflow may sometimes be tricky to install.
+It requires python version 3.5 to 3.8 and pip version 19 or later.
+Upgrading pip may be helpful.
+More information is given at https://www.tensorflow.org/install/pip

+It is recommended to use a virtual environment such a venv https://docs.python.org/3/library/venv.html

 ## Correspondence